iryonetwork/network-poc/README.md

 # prapare the repository (this will initialize and start the testnet)
 make

-# check logs (it takes a while to prepare DAG, you can proceed once geth node start mining)
+# check logs (it takes a while to prepare DAG, you can proceed once geth node starts mining)
 make logs

 # start rest of the services